cheecheelin/cheecheelin.github.io/README.md

 ##What
-This is my personal website (currently undergoing annual revision)
+This is my personal website (view @ www.cheesquared.com) Currently going annual revision.